LopesEduarda/Country-Info-App/README.md

-# 🌍 Country Info API - Backend
+# 🌍 Country Info API - Frontend

 This is the frontend of the Country Info App, a web application that provides information about countries, including a list of available countries, demographics, borders, and flags.
 The project is built with React and Next.js and follows an organized structure with pages, components, and services.